How Can a Heat Pump Improve Indoor Air Quality?

 Heat pump filters can potentially remove:

-The grade of the filter determines the size of particles that can be removed from the air.
+The grade of the filter determines the size of particles it can remove from the air.
 Higher-grade filters can remove even the smallest air pollutants as your heat pump cycles fresh air through your home.

 Some heat pumps can incorporate UV air purification in addition to one or more air-filtration layers.
 UV light can neutralize airborne microbiology and pathogens that may be too small for your air filter layers to capture.